openconfig/reference/rpc/gnmi/gnmi-specification.md

 Upon reception of a `GetRequest`, the target serializes the requested paths, and returns a `GetResponse` message.
 The target MUST reflect the values of the specified leaves at a particular collection time, which MAY be different for each path specified within the `GetRequest` message.

-The target closes the channel established by the `Get` RPC following the transmission of the `GetResponse` message.
+The target closes the `Get` RPC following the transmission of the `GetResponse` message.

 ### 3.3.1 The GetRequest Message